quixio/quix-samples/csharp/destinations/SQLServer/README.md

 ## Docs

-Check out the [QuixStreams](https://quix.io/docs/client-library-intro.html) for detailed usage guidance
+Check out the [Quix Streams](https://quix.io/docs/client-library-intro.html) for detailed usage guidance

 ## How to run
 Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to edit or deploy this application without a local environment setup.